How to Recognize Medical Malpractice

 Common examples of malpractice are failing to diagnose a condition in a timely manner, filling out prescriptions incorrectly, leaving a foreign object inside a patient, or breaching patient confidentiality or consent.

 New York Statute of Limitations for Malpractice

 When it comes to medical malpractice laws in New York State, there are certain limitations involved.
 You must file a medical malpractice lawsuit in New York within 30 months after the incident or your case will be invalid.
 The statute of limitations enforces this rule and restricts minors from filing a lawsuit until they reach adulthood.

 Foreign bodies can start the process of a malpractice lawsuit within a year after the injury, but minors must wait two and a half years after becoming adults.
 New York does not have a screening panel for doctors, but rather, doctors are assigned a lawyer to consult with.

 New York Malpractice Attorney

 The physical, psychological, and monetary costs of medical malpractice can damage some people for years.
 Some cases of malpractice leave permanent scars or medical conditions.
 If you have experienced medical malpractice from a trusted health professional, please do not hesitate to speak with a New York medical malpractice lawyer.

 At Gattuso & Ciotoli, we have years of experience in working with people who have suffered injuries from malpractice.
-We work from Fayetteville, New York to give our clients a fighting chance in court, but you can also find legal services in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+We work from Syracuse, New York to give our clients a fighting chance in court, but you can also find legal services in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 Contact (315) 314-8000 today for free consultation.
 We will work with you to investigate your situation and defend your rights.